Bartesto/PB-Effectiveness/README.md

 ![**Time since fire for 1994**](./pics/tsf_stack.png)

-Next you can construct a fire mask (wild fire or other) for 1995 and use it to crop the time since fire for 1994.
+Next you can construct a fire mask (all, wild fire or other) for 1995 and use it to crop the time since fire for 1994.
 This will result in a classified raster that has the fuel ages that the wild fire in 1995 burnt across.
 Something like below.